nickmalleson/ectqg2017/themes.md

 tagline: European Colloquium on Theoretical and Quantitative Geography
 ---

-The committee welcome contrinbutions on all aspects of quantitative and theoretical geography, and are particularly interested in:
+The committee welcome contributions on all aspects of quantitative and theoretical geography, and are particularly interested in:

   - Population Modelling
   - Lifestyle and Health